 Multi-Level Rebar Chairs

-A tip or round cap spacer is called for when rebar is installed vertically and requires bottom or top concrete cover.
+A tip, or round cap spacer, is called for when rebar is installed vertically and requires bottom or top concrete cover.
 The cap is installed at the end of the rebar and has a thin, elongated tip that supports the rebar and positions it at a precise height.
 The tip is also designed to give you better concrete flow to prevent breakouts.

-- One common problem is chairs getting tipped over.
-This occurs most often when the required cover is over 2.5 inches, as the height-to-width ratio of the chair may make it easy for the chair to be tipped over when workers step on the rebar.
+- One common problem is chairs getting tipped over during the pour.
+This occurs most often when the required cover is over 2.5 inches, as the height-to-width ratio of the chair may make it easy for the chair to tip over when workers step on the rebar.
 Increasing the number of chairs can help prevent this problem.